awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 + Windows 10 Version 1803 \(April 2018 Update\)
 + Windows 10 Version 1809 \(October 2018 Update\)
 + Windows 10 Version 1903 \(May 2019 Update\)
++ Windows 10 Version 1909 \(November 2019 Update\)

+All supported OS versions support all the compute types available in the AWS Region where you're using WorkSpaces\.

 ## Step 1: Enable BYOL for Your Account by Using the Amazon WorkSpaces Console<a name="windows_images_enable_byol"></a>